-I tried different types of booze - from homemade hazelnut and amaretto to other creamy ones -, different chocolate/milk ratios, different options for the milk like evaporated milk/cream/almond milk.
+I tried different types of booze - from homemade hazelnut and amaretto to other creamy ones - different chocolate/milk ratios, and different options for the milk like evaporated milk/cream/almond milk.

-On a whim I added a few fat tablespoons of thick dulce de leche.
+On a whim, I added a few fat tablespoons of pastry dulce de leche.
 It really adds a few interesting layers to this ice cream, like an extra caramel tone and a better texture in the mouth.

-Another option would be to add a few tablespoons of peanut butter.
-Now, wouldn't that be an amazing combination?
+Another option would be to add a few tablespoons of creamy peanut butter.
+Now, wouldn't that be a fantastic combination?
 I think so.

 The banana gives it creaminess with no added fat, and the flavor is very faint.

-Talk about an after work drink, if you let it melt...
+Talk about an after-work drink, if you let it melt...

-- 2.3 oz 65g semisweet chocolate, a good one
+- 2.3 oz (65g) semisweet chocolate, a good one

-- 5 tablespoons 75ml cream or evaporated milk
+- 5 tablespoons (75ml) cream or evaporated milk

-- 5 tablespoons 75ml Baileys liquor
+- 5 tablespoons (75ml) Baileys liquor

 - 1 medium banana (peeled and cut into chunks)

-- 2 to 3 fat tablespoons thick dulce de leche
+- 2 to 3 fat tablespoons thick dulce de leche or smooth peanut butter

 - Melt chocolate with the cream or evaporated milk.
 I microwave it for 30 seconds, stir it well and another 15 to 20 seconds.